liu-xingliang/cumed_workshop/02.pbcromwell_isoseq/pbcromwell_isoseq.md

 ./smrtlink-${VERSION}.run --rootdir $SMRT_ROOT --smrttools-only
 ```

-In this hands-on session, we only need command line tools of SMRT Link only.
+In this hands-on session, we only need command line tools of SMRT Link. **SMRT Link has already been installed on workshop servers**.

 ### Updating system `$PATH`